-Approximately 300,000 people took advantage of the extended projects with gave Toronto residents and visitors a further opportunity to experience the exhibition "OBLIVION", curated by Michael Prokopow and Janine Marchessault featuring Death of the Sun by Director X. Pneuma by Floria Sigismondi and the H&M sponsored project Ocean by Philip Beesley.
+Approximately 300,000 people took advantage of the extended projects which gave Toronto residents and visitors a further opportunity to experience the exhibition OBLIVION, curated by Michael Prokopow and Janine Marchessault featuring Death of the Sun by Director X, as well as Pneuma by Floria Sigismondi and the H&M sponsored project Ocean by Philip Beesley.
 The extension was possible with support from the Province of Ontario through Celebrate Ontario, the Ontario Cultural Attractions Fund and Tourism Toronto.

 Based on the finding of the Ipsos Reid survey, Nuit Blanche Toronto attracted an estimated attendance of more than one million people, including about 205,000 out-of-town vistors, and generated an economic impact of $43 million for Toronto.